Healthy Homes Assessment Kenepuru

 Kenepuru Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory in all Kenepuru and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is required to all Kenepuru and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records to demonstrate compliance with the Healthy Homes Standards that apply or will be in force during the tenure of their rental properties.
+• Property managers and landlords are required to keep records that demonstrate the conformance to the Healthy Homes Standard that apply or will be applied throughout the tenancy period of an apartment rental.

-• Property managers and private landlords should ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in lease.
+• Private landlords and property managers must ensure their rental properties comply with the Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

-• All households rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes